IntersectMBO/cardano-updates/quarterly/2023-01-18-consensus.md

 - Expand and test self-contained Genesis implementation, in particular using the existing chain generator from the previous Genesis simulator.

+#### Support

+- Help the Network team with diagnosing performance regression in block production.

 #### Tech debt

 - Fix property-test failures concerning iterators ([#3999][issue-3999] and